betaflight/betaflight.com/docs/release/Betaflight-3.2-Release-Notes.md

 ### FPV Camera control via OSD

-Consult wiki and RCG thread to see if your camera requires special handling.
+Consult support and RCG thread to see if your camera requires special handling.
 See: [Camera Control](FPV-Camera-Control-Joystick-Emulation)

 ### Experimental Slew filter- Removed in RC5